 Intensive study of and practice in the strategies and techniques for developing research-based expository and persuasive texts.
 Emphasis on effective and ethical rhetorical inquiry, including primary and secondary research methods; critical reading of verbal, visual, and multimedia texts; systematic evaluation, synthesis, and documentation of information sources; and critical thinking about evidence and conclusions.
 Lab required.
 Prerequisite: ENGL 1301.
 3 credit hours.
-This course fulfills 1⁄2 credit for either English III (for Juniors intending to take ENGL 2332 and ENGL 2333 in the senior year) or English IV (for seniors).
+This course fulfills 1⁄2 credit for either English III (for 11th graders intending to take ENGL 2332 and ENGL 2333 in the 12th grade year) or English IV (for 12th graders).
 It should be paired with ENGL 1302 in the second semester to grant a full credit of high school English.

-Dual Credit English IV: ENGL 2332 World Literature I - (1/2 credit) 12th grade Offered starting 2018-19
+Dual Credit English IV: ENGL 2332 World Literature I - (1/2 credit) 12th grade